 Integrity and authenticity — two key components required to ensure a band's initial acceptance and ultimate long-term survival on the highly-competitive global metal music scene.
 Inspired by the hard-hitting, riff-heavy, no nonsense blueprint engineered by the master architects of the classic European NWOBHM movement, American metal stalwarts, Attika, have claimed both components — integrity and authenticity since day one.

-First launched from Florida's Space Coast in 1983, co-founding frontman, Rob Van War, and drummer, Jeff Patelski, led the brash four-piece brigade to numerous accolades in short order.
-The band's self-titled 1988 debut record received a jaw-dropping "5-K" review from Europe's foremost metal publication, Kerrang!
-In 1989, Attika was named "Best Metal Band" by Florida's JAM! magazine at the prestigious Jammy Awards ceremony held in Orlando.
-The band's acclaimed sophomore slab, When Heroes Fall was released internationally by Massacre Records in 1993.
-Attika saw its 1988 debut set experience a second life when it was re-issued by CMC records in 2004.
+First launched from Florida's Space Coast in 1983, co-founding frontman Rob Van War and drummer Jeff Patelski led the brash four-piece brigade to numerous accolades throughout the aerosol-sprayed '80s.
+The band's abrasive self-produced, self-titled 1988 debut record received a jaw-dropping "5-K" rating from Europe's foremost metal publication, Kerrang!
+In 1989, they were named "Best Metal Band" by Florida's prestigious JAM! magazine.
+Their acclaimed sophomore slab, When Heroes Fall was released internationally by Massacre Records in 1992.

 By the late '90s, Attika had splintered, with Van War pursuing new creative ventures.
 However, the band would be revived in the 2000s when their debut set was reissued by CMC records in 2004.
 More recently, a deluxe CD / vinyl edition of When Heroes Fall was released by the European metal label, Pure Steel Records in 2019.